Go Go Gophers

 Go Go Gophers is an animated series set in the Old West that appears as a 4-5 minute long segment within 48 episodes of the Underdog TV series.
-It was then spun off as a separate series on CBS that aired from September 14, 1968 to September 6, 1969.
-However, the episodes were just repeats of the 48 segments that aired on the Underdog series.
-The show also shared with Space Kidettes on Saturday morning television in 1967.
-The show was produced by Total Television.
+All of the cartoon's segments were produced sometime between 1962 to 1963 but aired as part of Underdog in October 1964.
+It was then spun off as a separate series on CBS that aired from September 14, 1968 to September 6, 1969; however, the episodes were just repeats of the 48 segments that aired on the Underdog series.
+The segments also aired alongside The Space Kidettes on Saturday morning television in 1967.
+The show was produced by Total TeleVision productions.

 The show was unusual for Old West-themed series, in that the Native American characters always beat the cowboys.